 This page contains sample papers formatted in seventh edition APA Style.
-The sample papers show the format students should use to submit a course assignment and that authors should use to submit a manuscript for publication in a professional journal.
-If you are writing or publishing an APA Style paper in another context (e.g., for a dissertation), check with your instructor or publisher for additional formatting guidelines.
+The sample papers show the format that authors should use to submit a manuscript for publication in a professional journal and that students should use to submit a paper to an instructor for a course assignment.
+You can download the Word files to use as templates and edit them as needed for the purposes of your own papers.

 Sample papers from the Publication Manual

 The following two sample papers were published in annotated format in the Publication Manual and are reproduced here for your ease of reference.
 The annotations draw attention to relevant content and formatting and provide users with the relevant sections of the Publication Manual (7th ed.) to consult for more information.